Lafayette, Louisiana

 How selling directly works in Lafayette

-We focus on Lafayette Parish because knowing the local market, the flood history, and how Louisiana succession works lets us give you a clear, honest answer instead of a generic one.
+We keep our work inside Lafayette Parish and the towns around it on purpose.
+When the local market slows with the energy economy, a house can sit while the carrying costs keep coming.
+Knowing the Acadiana market, the flood maps, and how Louisiana succession works here lets us give you a straight answer instead of a script.

 Inherited homes and Louisiana succession